-Restricted cash requirements for customer security deposits totaled \$45,110 and \$44,425 for the fiscal years ended June 30, 2017 and 2016, respectively.
+Restricted cash requirements for customer security deposits totaled \$45,990 and \$45,440 for the fiscal years ended June 30, 2019 and 2018, respectively.

 During the year ended December 31, 1996, the Board adopted an impact/development fee for all new meter installations.
 The amounts received for these fees are to be used solely for capital improvements of the District.
-The total proceeds from impact and development fees totaled \$17,500 and \$10,000 for the fiscal years ended June 30, 2017 and 2016, respectively.
+The total proceeds from impact and development fees totaled \$20,000 and \$22,500 for the fiscal years ended June 30, 2019 and 2018, respectively.
+The balance of the fund was zero at June 30, 2019 and 2018, respectively.

 During the fiscal year ended June 30, 1999, the Board adopted a surcharge fee for all customers.
 The amounts received for the surcharge fees were initially used for either capital improvements or operation or maintenance as needed.
-This was revised by Board action during the fiscal year ended June 30, 2002, whereby the fees collected are designated for capital improvement of the District.
-The amount of capital fund/surcharges received totaled \$73,321 and \$95,068 for the fiscal years ended June 30, 2017 and 2016, respectively.
+This was revised by Board action during the fiscal year ended June 30, 2002, whereby the fees collected were restricted for capital improvements (capital fund) of the District.
+In April 2017, the Board resolved to use the surcharge fees for general operations due to pending litigation.
+Amounts collected prior the 2017 resolution remain restricted for capital improvements.
+The restricted balance was zero at June 30, 2019 and 2018, respectively.